GiovND/not-suspicious-model/README.md

 # Not Suspicious Traffic
-mathematical model trying to generate not suspicious traffic
+model trying to generate not suspicious traffic